akohsa/BEAS/APP/README.md

-# DAFML
+# BEAS

-Decentralised Asynchronous Federated Machine Learning using Blockchain
+Built using HyperLedger Fabric